-Virtual offices are sweeping the nation, and if you’re looking to transition from brick-and-mortar into a virtual law firm your options are expanding.
+Virtual offices are sweeping the nation, and if you’re thinking of transitioning from brick-and-mortar into a virtual law firm your options are expanding.

-You’ve heard of WeWork and Regus but a new sector of virtual law firm providers is popping up.
-Boutique office space companies that cater to attorneys, and attorneys alone.
+Whether your leaving your current firm and going solo, or you are looking to decrease the cost of office rent, a new sector of virtual law firm providers is popping up to help: boutique office spaces that cater to attorneys, and attorneys alone.

-Finding a good office space provider is obviously the most important part of going virtual.
+Finding a good provider is the most important part of going virtual.
 Below we break down the 3 steps you should take before committing to any virtual office.

 STEP 1: Take a tour!

-Luckily plenty of companies have virtual tours online of their space, so you don’t need to put aside time in your already busy schedule to complete this step.
+Luckily plenty of companies have virtual tours of their space online, so you can complete this step asap.

-STEP 2: Ask yourself if you will be virtual permanently
+STEP 2: Ask yourself "Will I be virtual permanently?"

-Are you scaling down as a step towards retirement?
+Are you scaling down as a last step towards retirement?
 Or are you going virtual to launch your solo practice?
-If you plan to be virtual permanently then your job is easier.
-Your options are wider.
-But if you may need office space in the future you should make sure the provider’s offices and contracts fit your requirements.
+If you may need office space in the future make sure the provider’s offices and contracts fit your requirements.

 Ask for a pricing break down on physical space and let them know you may go permanent in a year – if they are straight forward they will provide all the information you want without deflecting.
 And if they deflect their contracts are most likely convoluted, and you should move on in your search.